TylerJH-IT/post-install-config/README.md

 <h2> Configuring help topics</h2>

 <h3>Step 15: Configure help topics</h3>
-We will create four help topics.
+We will create five help topics.

 Select the Manage tab, Help topics, add new help topic.
+After making each help topic, you'll need to click Help Topics then Add New Help Topic each time.

 - Business Critical Outage.
 Report a problem.
 - Make another one